Seven Tips For 20-Year-Olds Who Are Planning For Retirement

 Take advantage of matching funds.

-If your employer offers to match your 401(k) contributions, take advantage of it.
-That money is essentially free and helps your nest egg grow.
+If your employer offers to match contributions to your retirement plan, contribute enough to get the full match.
+That matching money is essentially free and helps your nest egg grow faster.

 Diversify your investments.

-The 401(k) account you open at work is a smart move.
-Consider supplementing it with other investments, too, like a traditional or Roth IRA.
-Be sure to balance risk and return as well to increase your nest egg.
+The retirement account you open at work is a smart start; consider supplementing it with other investments like a traditional or Roth IRA.
+Learn more about 401(k) and 403(b) retirement plans and related insurance to understand options and balance risk and return.

 Automate your savings